Azure/azure-mobile-apps/README.md

 [![.NET Library](https://github.com/Azure/azure-mobile-apps/actions/workflows/build-dotnet-library.yml/badge.svg?branch=main)](https://github.com/Azure/azure-mobile-apps/actions/workflows/build-dotnet-library.yml)

+We generate builds through GitHub Actions and distribute them through GitHub Packages.
+Each non-release build will be numbered `0.0.buildnumber`.
+You can find them on [GitHub Packages](https://github.com/Azure/azure-mobile-apps/packages).
+Learn how to install the built packages from [the GitHub documentation](https://docs.github.com/en/packages/guides/configuring-dotnet-cli-for-use-with-github-packages).

+Releases are published to the main NuGet feed.

 ## Generating the documentation

 This project uses [mkdocs](https://mkdocs.org) for documentation.
 Documentation is written in Markdown.
 To install the pre-requisites, use the following: